List of Body of Proof characters: Lacey Fleming

 Daughter of Megan and Todd, only grandchild of Joan Hunt.
-Lacey lives with her father in the first Season.
-In the second season, Megan and her ex-husband Todd share joint-custody of Lacey, so she moves back and forth between both homes.
-Late in the second season she is diagnosed with type 1 diabetes.
+Lacey lives with her father Todd in the first season.
+In the second season, Megan and Todd share joint-custody of Lacey, so she moves back and forth between both homes.
+Late in the second season, she is diagnosed with type 1 diabetes.
+In season 3, she decides to stay with her mother when her father moves to California.